cldellow/datasette-current-actor/README.md

 You can see a live example at https://dux.fly.dev/cooking/my_questions, which should show you 0 rows.

-That instance permits "logging" in by passing a `_whoami` query parameter.
+That instance permits "logging in" by passing a `_whoami` query parameter.
 If you visit https://dux.fly.dev/cooking/my_questions?_whoami=15, you'll see all of user 15's questions.